 Donald Trump, 3 May 2018

-President Trump said that the payment to Ms Daniels had been made, and said Mr Cohen was reimbursed through a "monthly retainer" as opposed to campaign funds.
+President Trump said the payment to Ms Daniels had been made and that Mr Cohen had been reimbursed through a "monthly retainer" as opposed to campaign funds.

-"Money from the campaign, or campaign contributions, played no roll (sic) in this transaction," he said in a series of tweets.
+"Money from the campaign, or campaign contributions, played no roll [sic] in this transaction," he tweeted.

 He branded Ms Daniels' claims of an affair "false and extortionist".